cryptoAlgorithm/better-uci-docs/index.markdown

   also all commands the GUI receives should end with `\n`.

   Note: `\n` can be `0x0c` or `0x0a0c` or any combination depending on your OS.
-  If you use Engine und GUI in the same OS this should be no problem if you cummunicate in text mode, but be aware of this when for example running a Linux engine in a Windows GUI.
+  If you use the engine and GUI in the same OS there should be no problem if you communicate in text mode, but be aware of this when for example running a Linux engine in a Windows GUI.

 * The engine will always be in forced mode which means it should never start calculating or pondering without receiving a `go` command first.